Christian Demirtaş

-Christian Demirtaş (born 25 May 1984) is a German former professional footballer who manages VfR Aalen.
+Christian Demirtaş (born 25 May 1984) is a German-Turkish former professional footballer who manages VfR Aalen.
 He played as a right-back.

 Career

 Demirtaş joined Swedish club Syrianska FC in summer 2012.

 He ended his playing career in 2016 and continued as a coach at Würzburger Kickers.

 In February 2022 he succeeded Uwe Wolf as manager of VfR Aalen.

 Personal life

 Demirtas is of Aramean descent, with roots in Turkey near the Syrian border.